dougeby/IntuneDocs/intune/known-issues.md

 ### Cisco AnyConnect and Cisco Legacy AnyConnect VPN client support - iOS

 On iOS devices, network access control (NAC) integration does not work with the new Cisco AnyConnect client.
-We are working with Cisco to provide NAC integration in a future Intune release.

 [Create VPN profiles in Intune](vpn-settings-ios.md) provides more details on the Cisco AnyConnect and Cisco Legacy AnyConnect clients.